Learn the 6 sets of hot real estate statistics from 2022 that will drive your sales in the new year.

 Therefore, having a 3D virtual tour of the home is increasingly essential to driving traffic to your listings.

-Despite possible moderation in the market, overall, the trends for 2022 point toward a strong year.
+Despite the hot market that the pandemic caused, overall, the trends for 2023 point toward a calmer market.

-This year’s trends will include rising home prices, rents, and moderate interest rates.
+This year’s trends will include home affordability, too high rents and interest rates.